Washoe County, Nevada: Geography

 There are two incorporated cities within the county, namely Reno and Sparks.
 In 2010, there was a ballot question asking whether the Reno city government and the Washoe County government should become one combined governmental body.
 According to unofficial results the day after the election, 54% of voters approved of the ballot measure to consolidate the governments.

 The Truckee Meadows of Washoe County starts at the furthest southern runway of Reno Tahoe International Airport, GPS Coordinates 39.468836,-119.770912 and runs south east.
 Rattle Snake Mountain at Huffaker Park, follows the span of Steamboat Creek to the southern east end of Washoe County.
 This is the last of the range/prairie and wild grass water shed from the eastern range of the Reno Tahoe basin.

+Washoe County is a wildfire prone area.
+These risks are particularly in Southern Reno (or areas just outside the city limits).
+As many structures are now being built in forested areas, along with often having favorable fire weather, most residents are under severe fire danger.
+Many fires in Southwest Reno have been destructive or spread quickly, such as the Caughlin Fire in 2011.